dusk-network/plonk/docs/notes-KZG10.md

 A deep explanation on how this particular commitment scheme operates can be found [here][kzg10_paper] in the original paper.
-Aside from the compatability wiht the chosen linearisation technique, there are multiple benefits of using the KZG10 commitment scheme in the PLONK.
+Aside from the compatibility wiht the chosen linearisation technique, there are multiple benefits of using the KZG10 commitment scheme in the PLONK.
 The first is that it allow